trustmaster/trustmaster.github.io.src/content/post/solid_principles_in_short_poems.md

 > A software artifact should be open for extension but closed for modification.

 As an example, we'll use a famous electronics company which has been producing a very successful model of a `VacuumCleaner` for many years.
 Its `VacuumCleanerBase` has a powerful and reliable `Engine`, all its components have been perfectly fit together and proved over time.
-The time though keeps going by and the governments come up with energy consumption regulations, so the mighty but fixed `1800 Watt` characteristic is no longer an advantage.
+The time though keeps going by and the governments come up with energy consumption regulations, so the mighty but fixed `1800 Watt` power characteristic is no longer an advantage.
 What does the company do?
 Invent a new model, spending lots of money for research, engineering, testing, etc.?
 Modify the internals of `VacuumCleanerBase` so that it is no longer well-fit and reliable?
 No, there's a better way.
 The old good `VacuumCleanerBase` can be extended using a simple `PowerInvertor` device that will allow a user to adjust the output wattage using a simple control knob or slider:

 ![Extended VacuumCleaner](/img/post/solid/ocp_example_1.svg)